Dwight Yates

-Dwight Yates is a writer former lecturer at the University of California, Riverside.
-His fiction has appeared in numerous literary journals, including Northwest Review, ZYZZYVA, Western Humanities Review, Quarterly West, and Sonora Review.
+Dwight Yates (1942 - November 12, 2023) was an American writer and former lecturer at the University of California, Riverside.
+His fiction has appeared in numerous literary journals, including Northwest Review, Zyzzyva, Western Humanities Review, Quarterly West, and Sonora Review.

-Born in Montana, Yates has worked as a secondary school master, medical practitioner in East Africa, and soldier in the U.S. military.
-He lectured at the University of California, Riverside for 13 years retiring after the 2001-2002 school year.
+Born in Helena, Montana, Yates served as a Peace Corps Volunteer in Tanzania (1964–66), as a secondary school master and medical practitioner, and later as a soldier in the U.S. military.
+While studying in Arizona he met his wife, Nancy Carrick.
+He lectured on creative writing at the University of California, Riverside for 13 years retiring in 2002.

 Yates was a Pushcart Prize Special Mention in 1992 and was awarded the National Endowment for the Arts (NEA) Fellowship in Fiction in 1993.